xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 * `System.IntPtr`
 * Enums

-For [enums backed by NSString constants](#enum-attributes) the setters are not supported but they can be manually bound if needed.
+Setters are not supported for [enums backed by NSString constants](#enum-attributes), but they can be manually bound if needed.

 Example: